 Waiting for a writer.

 I have been lying here for quite awhile.
 But the writer of bullet journal has yet to turn up.
-I have flown all the way from Europe, to be precise, Hamburg, Germany.
+I have flown all the way from Europe, to be precise, Berlin, Germany.
 Here I am, bound and unopened.
 Sometimes it gets lonely with the empty pages inside.
 I have dreams of them filled with love, joy and peace.
 Even fun perhaps if the household child ventures near and draws some doodles.
 Or perhaps a meditative pale young man pauses while seeping his usual cup of morning coffee to insert a verse.
 I wouldn’t even mind if the unkempt boy from next door climbs over the fence and tries out his new coloring pencils… O anything but being neglected and left on this busy table on which I am just a bystander watching all the other gadgets fully engaged.
 Don’t get me wrong.
 I am not giving up.
 I am still waiting for my writer to turn up.
 That hassled housewife in the kitchen?
 Or the retiree ageless woman who seems so set to watch the stock market online?
 The white-haired man who potters in the herbal garden?
 Any of those students who whirl in and out of the study each occupied with his or her mobile phone?
 I know the digital competition is tough.
 But I stay cool.
 I just dream and wait for that appointed moment with my writer.